Skip to main content

 The mitzvot of Sukkot commands Jews to build and dwell in a sukkah during the festival.
 This serves as a reminder of the Jewish homes of antiquity.
 These sukkahs can be built yourself or bought online or in a local store.

 Another tradition is the waving of the Four Species.
-The Four Species comprise of lulav (palm branch), hadas (myrtle), aravah (willow) and etrog (citron).
+The Four Species comprise of lulav (palm branch), hadas (myrtle), Aravah (willow) and etrog (citron).
 These are waved in all six directions — forward, backward, right, left, up and down — after reciting a special blessing each day of the festival in order to symbolize the presence of the Divine everywhere.
 However, the waving of the Four Species is avoided on the Shabbat.

 In addition to this, there are a few additional items associated with Sukkot customs.
-These include inviting guests to the sukkah called ushpizin, decorating the sukkah with festive decorations, and engaging in joyful celebrations and meals with family and friends.
+These include inviting guests to the sukkah called Ushpizin, decorating the sukkah with festive decorations, and engaging in joyful celebrations and meals with family and friends.
 The objective is to spend as much time as possible inside the sukkah.

 Symbolism and Spiritual Themes

 The Jewish Feast of Sukkot has several symbolisms and spiritual themes inherent in it.
 Let us now delve into the deeper meanings behind its rituals and practices.
 The sukkah is symbolized as a temporary dwelling.
 This represents the fragility and impermanence of life as well as the divine protection and shelter provided by God.
-It shows that insteading of focusing on our physical needs or riches, we must remember that everything truly is from and belongs to God.
+It shows that instead of focusing on our physical needs or riches, we must remember that everything truly is from and belongs to God.

 The Four Species are symbolized to represent the four types of Jews who have different levels of knowledge and observance of Torah.
 The waving of the Four Species is accompanied by reciting special blessings for Sukkot.
 The citron represents the one who studies Torah and also obeys the mitzvot.
 The lulav is the one who studies the Torah but does not fulfil the mitzvot.
-The hadas represents the one who obeys the mitzvot but does not study Torah while aravah is the one who neither studies the Torah nor fulfills the mitzvot.
+The Hadas represents the one who obeys the mitzvot but does not study Torah while Aravah is the one who neither studies the Torah nor fulfills the mitzvot.
 Bringing them together is a sign of unity among the diverse Jewish people.

 Celebrations and Festivities